 Let’s say your deceased paternal grandfather is in your tree with name and death date.
 A bit of digging by an experienced researcher may turn up an obituary for your grandfather that names his children.

 Does that present a problem for you?
 If so, then keep your tree private.
 You will also want it to be unsearchable.
-Check out this article for more details.
+This article looks at searchable vs unsearchable trees.

 And if it’s a matter of potential harm, I wouldn’t put a family tree onto any website.